OpenCLIM/flood-impacts-dafni/README.md

 The urban fabric features are assumed to be polygons and are assigned OIDs of `udm` followed by their index position in the dataset.

-## <a name="filter">Select buildings intersecting flood extent</a>
-Each building is buffered by 5m.
-Flooded areas are created as polygons where depths exceed the `THRESHOLD` using `rasterio.features.shapes`.
-These flooded areas are then intersected with the buildings to identify buildings which are inundated over the `THRESHOLD`.

 ## <a name="depth">Calculate maximum depth and depth-velocity product</a>
 The `zonal_stats` function from the `rasterstats` package is used to find the maximum intersecting flood depth and depth velocity product from the rasters at `inputs/run/max_depth.tif` and `inputs/run/max_vd_product.tif` within 5m of